Alchemy Branding Studio

 We could go into the ins and outs of all the technical mumbo jumbo here, but here's what you need to know.

-Just like the ai files, it’s a scaleable file.
-So the logo, graphic or whatever it might be can be resized up and down, as many times as needed and it won’t lose quality.
+Just like the AI files, it's a scalable file.
+So the logo, graphic or whatever it might be can be resized up and down as many times as needed and won't lose quality.

-✦ NEVER edit a design as a PDF file, ask your designer to make changes to the ai file first, before reporting as a new PDF file.
+- Never edit a design as a PDF file; ask your designer to make changes to the AI file first, before exporting as a new PDF.